Camping In Gold River

 Local Campgrounds

 Close by the village of Gold River is the local campground on the river itself which is only a 5 km west of the town.
 There are 20 campsites with pit toilets, picnic tables and fire pits.
 The fee is $18 per vehicle per night.
 There are group rates available if you ask the host.
 This is a popular campsite during the summer months and hunting season.
 Kayakers use this as their base campground when kayaking the Heber and Gold Rivers.
-A camp host is available for more information by contacting Ken Smith at 1-250-283-7969.sunset on Muchalat Lake
+A camp host is available for more information by contacting Ken Smith at 1-250-283-7969.

 Muchalat Lake campground is a beautiful site on a very large lake with plenty of trout to be caught.
 There are 40 campsites with picnic tables, fire pits and pit toilets.
 A camp host is there to take your fee and provide more information.
 There is also a boat launch and boomed in swimming area with a nice beach.
 I have spent many weekends here in my camper and can tell you it is remarkable.